 Join Bite Back in Schools

-If the answer’s yes, we have an opportunity for your school!
+If the answer’s yes, we have a free opportunity for your school!

 What is Bite Back in Schools?

-• For Years 7, 8, 9 or 10 — Students explore the food environment in their school and community.
+- For Years 7, 8, 9 or 10 (or S1-S4 in Scotland): Students explore the food environment in their school and community.

-• Tried and tested — Already been delivered in 200 secondary schools in England.
+- Tried and tested: Already delivered in 200 secondary schools in England.

 What you get